Private spaceflight: American deregulation

-Yet one of NASA's early actions was to effectively prevent private space flight through a large amount of regulation.
-From the beginning, though, this met significant opposition not only by the private sector, but in Congress.
-In 1962, Congress passed its first law pushing back the prohibition on private involvement in space, the Communications Satellite Act of 1962.
-While largely focusing on the satellites of its namesake, this was described by both the law's opponents and advocates of private space, as the first step on the road to privatisation.
+In 1962, Congress passed its first law relaxing the prohibition on private involvement in space, the Communications Satellite Act of 1962.
+While largely focusing on the satellites of its namesake, this was described by both the law's opponents and advocates of private space, as the first step on the road to privatization.

 While launch vehicles were originally bought from private contractors, from the beginning of the Shuttle program until the Space Shuttle Challenger disaster in 1986, NASA attempted to position its shuttle as the sole legal space launch option.

-But with the mid-launch explosion/loss of Challenger came the suspension of the government-operated shuttle flights, allowing the formation of a commercial launch industry.
+But with the mid-launch explosion/loss of Challenger came the suspension of the government-operated shuttle flights, reigniting the discussion about a commercial launch industry.

 On 4 July 1982, the Reagan administration released National Security Decision Directive Number 42 which officially set its goal to expand United States private-sector investment and involvement in civil space and space-related activities.

-On 16 May 1983, the Reagan administration issued National Security Decision Directive Number 94 encouraging the commercialization of ELVs, which directed that, "The U.S. Government will license, supervise, and/or regulate U.S. commercial ELV operations only to the extent required to meet its national and international obligations and to ensure public safety."
+On 16 May 1983, the Reagan administration issued National Security Decision Directive Number 94 encouraging the commercialization of expendable launch vehicles (ELVs), which directed that, "The U.S. Government will license, supervise, and/or regulate U.S. commercial ELV operations only to the extent required to meet its national and international obligations and to ensure public safety."

 On 30 October 1984, US President Ronald Reagan signed into law the Commercial Space Launch Act.
 This enabled an American industry of private operators of expendable launch systems.
 Prior to the signing of this law, all commercial satellite launches in the United States were restricted by Federal regulation to NASA's Space Shuttle.
+The act also added a new clause to NASA's mission statement: